 • Overloading certain teeth

-Eventually, this can result in more dental problems and additional tooth loss.
+Eventually, this can result in more dental issues and even additional tooth loss—requiring more extensive restorative treatments in Marysville.

 Why Replacing a Missing Tooth Matters

 Your teeth are designed to work together as a system.
-When one is missing, the balance is disrupted.
+When one is missing, everything shifts out of balance.

 What Are Your Options for Replacing a Missing Tooth?

-We offer several solutions based on your needs:
+At Smile Marysville, we offer several tooth replacement options in Marysville based on your needs:

 Dental Implants